-As used in this prospectus, unless as the context requires otherwise, as used herein, references to "KORE," the "Company," "we," "us," and "our," and similar references refer collectively to KORE Group Holdings, Inc. and its consolidated subsidiaries.
+As used in this Annual Report on Form 10-K, unless as the context requires otherwise, as used herein, references to "KORE," the "Company," "we," "us," and "our," and similar references refer collectively to KORE Group Holdings, Inc. and its consolidated subsidiaries.

-Unless the context otherwise requires, references in this prospectus to:
+Unless the context otherwise requires, references in this Annual Report on Form 10-K to:

-"Backstop Agreement" are to that certain backstop agreement dated July 27, 2021 between KORE Wireless Group, Inc., a wholly owned subsidiary of KORE, and Drawbridge Special Opportunities Fund LP, an affiliate of Fortress Credit Corp., in connection with the Backstop Financing, as amended November 15, 2021;

-"Backstop Financing" are to the backstop financing to be provided by an affiliate of Fortress Credit Corp. pursuant to the Backstop Agreement and the Commitment Letter;

-"Backstop Notes" are to the senior unsecured convertible notes in an aggregate principal amount of \$120,000,000 issued by KORE Wireless Group, Inc. pursuant to the Backstop Financing and the Commitment Letter;

-"Business Combination" are to the Pubco Merger, First Merger and Second Merger;

-"CaaS" are to Connectivity-as-a-Service;

-"CEaaS" are to Connectivity Enablement-as-a-Service;

-"Closing" are to the consummation of the Transactions;

-"Code" are to the Internal Revenue Code of 1986, as amended;

-"Commitment Letter" are to that certain commitment letter dated as of September 21, 2021, and countersigned on October 1, 2021, by and among an affiliate of Fortress Credit Corp., KORE, Corp Merger Sub and LLC Merger Sub.

-"Commitment Letter Financing" are to the financing under the Commitment Letter;

-"Corp Merger Sub" are to King Corp Merger Sub, Inc.;

-"COVID-19" are to SARS-CoV-2 or COVID-19, any evolution or variations existing as of or following the date of the Merger Agreement, or any epidemics, pandemics or disease outbreaks;

-"DGCL" are to the Delaware General Corporation Law, as amended;

-"eSIM" or embedded subscriber identity module, is a form of programmable SIM.
-It provides the capability to store multiple network profiles that can be provisioned and managed over-the-air;

-"eUICC" or embedded universal integrated circuit card is a form of programmable SIM card, often referred to as eSIM.
-It provides the capability to store multiple network profiles that can be provisioned and managed over-the-air;

-"Exchange Act" are to the Securities Exchange Act of 1934, as amended;

-"GAAP" are to generally accepted accounting principles in the United States;

-"GNSS Receiver" are to a global navigation satellite system receiver which is integral to an electronic device that receives and digitally processes the signals from a navigation satellite constellation in order to allow the functioning of GPS systems and other location based devices;

-"Incentive Plan" are to the KORE 2021 Incentive Award Plan;
+- "Backstop Agreement" are to that certain backstop agreement dated July 27, 2021 between KORE Wireless Group, Inc., a wholly owned subsidiary of KORE, and Drawbridge Special Opportunities Fund LP, an affiliate of Fortress Credit Corp., in connection with the Backstop Financing, as amended November 15, 2021; - "Backstop Financing" are to the backstop financing to be provided by an affiliate of Fortress Credit Corp. pursuant to the Backstop Agreement and the Commitment Letter; - "Backstop Notes" are to the senior unsecured convertible notes in an aggregate principal amount of \$120,000,000 issued by KORE Wireless Group, Inc. pursuant to the Backstop Financing and the Commitment Letter; - · "Business Combination" are to the Pubco Merger, First Merger and Second Merger; - "CaaS" are to Connectivity-as-a-Service; - "CEaaS" are to Connectivity Enablement-as-a-Service; - · "Closing" are to the consummation of the Transactions; - · "Code" are to the Internal Revenue Code of 1986, as amended; - "Commitment Letter" are to that certain commitment letter dated as of September 21, 2021, and countersigned on October 1, 2021, by and among an affiliate of Fortress Credit Corp., KORE, Corp Merger Sub and LLC Merger Sub; - · "Commitment Letter Financing" are to the financing under the Commitment Letter; - · "Corp Merger Sub" are to King Corp Merger Sub, Inc.; - "COVID-19" are to SARS-CoV-2 or COVID-19, any evolution or variations existing as of or following the date of the Merger Agreement, or any epidemics, pandemics or disease outbreaks; - · "DGCL" are to the Delaware General Corporation Law, as amended; - "eSIM" or embedded subscriber identity module, is a form of programmable SIM.
+It provides the capability to store multiple network profiles that can be provisioned and managed over-the-air; - "eUICC" or embedded universal integrated circuit card is a form of programmable SIM card, often referred to as eSIM.
+It provides the capability to store multiple network profiles that can be provisioned and managed over-the-air; - "Exchange Act" are to the Securities Exchange Act of 1934, as amended; - · "GAAP" are to generally accepted accounting principles in the United States; - "GNSS Receiver" are to a global navigation satellite system receiver which is integral to an electronic device that receives and digitally processes the signals from a navigation satellite constellation in order to allow the functioning of GPS systems and other location based devices; - "Incentive Plan" are to the KORE 2021 Incentive Award Plan; - · "IoT" are to Internet of Things; - "KORE Common Stock" are to the shares of common stock of KORE, par value \$0.0001 per share; - · "KORE Wireless" are to KORE Wireless Group Inc., a Delaware corporation and wholly owned and principal operating subsidiary of KORE; - "LLC Merger Sub" are to King LLC Merger Sub, LLC; - "LTE" Long-Term Evolution is a standard for wireless broadband communication for mobile devices and data terminals, based on the GSM/EDGE and UMTS/HSPA standards;